xbcsmith/epr-workshop/11-epr-mcp-server/03-mcp-run.md

 mcp install ./main.py
 ```

 This registers your server with Claude.
-In Claude’s interface, you should see your “To-Do API MCP Server” available.
+In Claude’s interface, you should see your “EPR MCP Server” available.
 Now when you have a conversation with Claude, you can:

-Ask: “List my to-do tasks” - Claude will use the todo://list resource
-Request: “Add a to-do item to buy milk” - Claude will use the add_task tool
+Ask: list tools

 Claude will handle running the MCP server and routing requests when the AI decides to use it.

+## Summary

+The configuration enables seamless integration between AI assistants and the EPR system, allowing users to query events, manage receivers, and perform other EPR operations through conversational interfaces rather than direct API calls or CLI commands.
+The Docker-based deployment ensures consistent execution across different development environments.